prettier/prettier-vscode/README.md

 ## Telemetry

 This extension uses Application Insights to track anonymous feature usage and version info.
-We don't record IP addresses or any other personally identifyable information.
-The reason we track this data is simply to help with priotization of features.
+We don't record IP addresses or any other personally identifiable information.
+The reason we track this data is simply to help with prioritization of features.

-This extension respects the VS Code telemetry setting so if you have telemetry disabled in VS Code we will also no collect telemtry.
+This extension respects the VS Code telemetry setting so if you have telemetry disabled in VS Code we will also no collect telemetry.
 See the [Visual Studio Code docs](https://code.visualstudio.com/docs/getstarted/telemetry#_disable-telemetry-reporting) for information on how to disable telemetry.

 ## Settings